 Benefits of Meal Planning

 Nobody wants to waste time, money, or food, and meal planning proves one of the best ways to efficiently eat waste-free(ish).
-Last year, a study funded by the United States Department of Agriculture discovered that on average American consumers waste between 225 to 290 pounds of food per year.
+A study funded by the United States Department of Agriculture discovered that on average American consumers waste bewteen 225 and 290 pounds of food per year.
 With that much thrown away, around two billion people could be fed annually.
 You may not be able to stop all of that food from getting trashed, but you can help minimize your family's waste by planning what you eat each day.

 Aside from the obvious environmental effect, meal planning helps one make healthy choices.
 Instead of stopping for fast food on the way home because you're tired and don't know what to eat, you can have a plan in place to make a simple pesto pasta with fresh vegetables, for example.